rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: DBSCAN groups closely packed points into clusters and marks points in low-density regions as noise (anomalies).

+**Cost Function**: DBSCAN does not use a traditional cost function but relies on two parameters: epsilon (the maximum distance between points) and minPts (the minimum number of points required to form a cluster).
+Points not fitting these criteria are considered anomalies.

 **Example**: Detecting anomalous network traffic sessions that do not fit into any known patterns.
 DBSCAN can identify sessions that are different from typical traffic clusters.

 ##### K-Means Clustering for Anomaly Detection
 **When to Use**: Use K-Means when you need a simple clustering approach to detect anomalies as points that are far from any cluster centroids.

 **How It Works**: The algorithm assigns data points to clusters based on their distance to the nearest centroid.
 Points with high distances to their assigned centroids are considered anomalies.

+**Cost Function**: The cost function for K-Means is the sum of squared distances from each point to its assigned centroid.
+Points with large distances are flagged as anomalies.

 **Example**: Identifying unusual transactions in financial data.
 K-Means can cluster normal transactions and flag those that are far from the cluster centroids as potential fraud.